 What does a Search Engine or Google Want?

 You want free traffic from Google.
-You want your articles to be ranked high in the search engines.
+You want your articles to be ranked high in search engines.
 That’s what you want.
 But Google is not in the business of sending free traffic to your websites.
 They are in the business of running a search engine and making revenue from the ads!

 The only way to get good search rankings for your web pages is to think about what Google wants and give it to them.
 If you help other people get what they want, there is a high chance that you will get what you want. 🙂

 A search engine like Google wants internet users to use their search engine frequently.
-And they can achieve that only be delivering quality and relevant results.
+And they can achieve that only by delivering quality and relevant results.
 (Who uses Yahoo or Bing anymore?
 We don’t use it because Google gives us better results).

 So that’s what Google wants.
 But Google needs your help in delivering high-quality results.
 Because Google doesn’t create all the content in the world by themselves.
 They need your help in creating content.
 You are the content producer.
 If you create good quality content, then Google can help you market it.
 It would be a win-win.